pyPhotometry/docs/docs/user-guide/hardware.md

 The pyPhotometry acquisition board uses a [Micropython](https://micropython.org/) microcontroller to acquire two digital and two analog signals, and to generate analog control signals for two built in LED driver circuits.
 The acquisition board draws power from the Micropython's USB connector and requires no additional power supply.

+Two versions of the acquisition board have been developed, v1.0 and v2.0.
+The principal difference between the boards are that the v2.0 board has supports higher LED driver currents, and has additional LED control outputs enabling it to be used with optical hardware that has integrated LED drivers such as Doric Gen 3 minicubes.
+For more information see below and the [hardware](https://github.com/pyPhotometry/hardware)  GitHub repository.

 !!! warning "Safety"

-    To prevent short circuits due to contact with metal objects, the board should be securely mounted using M3 bolts and insulating spacers.
+    To prevent short circuits due to contact with metal objects, the board should either be used with the [Acquisition board case](https://github.com/pyPhotometry/hardware/tree/master/acquisition_board_case), or be securely mounted using M3 bolts and insulating spacers.
 The mounting holes on the acquisition board have a 50 x 75mm spacing so the board can be mounted directly on a Thorlabs metric optical breadboard using M6 to M3 thread adaptors.

     Though the LED drivers are relatively low power, care should be taken to avoid shining light directly into the eye.
 This is particularly important with LEDs whose wavelength lies outside the visible spectrum.

 ### Analog inputs

 The two BNC analog inputs `SIGNAL 1` and `SIGNAL 2` receive fluorescence signals as analog voltages from the photodetectors.
-The signals pass through an RC lowpass filter with a cuttoff frequency of 10KHz and then are read by the Micropython board's analog to digital converters (ADCs).
+The signals pass through an RC lowpass filter with a cut-off frequency of 10KHz and then are read by the Micropython board's analog to digital converters (ADCs).
 The Micropython ADCs have a 0 - 3.3V input range.
 As the ADC pins are not 5V tolerant, clamp diodes to the 3.3V rail are used to prevent damage if the signal rises above 3.3V.
 [Oversampling](https://www.silabs.com/documents/public/application-notes/an118.pdf) is used to increace the 12-bit resolution of the ADCs to 15 bits - i.e. to generate each sample the ADC is read 64 times and averaged, giving an extra 3 bits of resolution.

 ### Digital inputs